-7.4.1 Wheat that is designated for livestock feed within Australia must comply with Australian MRLs if being used in the domestic market although certain State and Territory jurisdictions do apply different MRLs for stockfeed.
+7.4.1 Wheat that is designated for livestock feed within Australia must comply with Australian APVMA MRLs if being used in the domestic market although certain State and Territory jurisdictions do apply different MRLs for stockfeed.

-The industry recommends that for the Australian stockfeed market, feed wheat should be outturned at 1⁄2 (50%) of the MRL (see 4.
+The industry recommends that for the Australian stockfeed market, feed wheat should be outturned at $\frac{1}{2}$ (50%) of the MRL (see Section 4.
 Industry Outturn Target) and therefore the following ROLs should apply.

 Chemical Name ROL (mg/kg)

 chlorpyrifos-methyl 5.0

-dichlorvos 0.01
+dichlorvos 0.01 (LOR)

 fenitrothion 5.0

+malathion 4.0

 pirimiphos-methyl 5.0

 carbaryl 2.5+

 deltamethrin 1.0#

 methoprene 1.0

 piperonyl butoxide 10.0

-pyrethrins 3.0
+pyrethrins 1.5

 spinosad 1~

 methyl bromide 50

-phosphine 0.1
+phosphine 0.1 (LOR)

 sulfuryl fluoride 0.05

-ethyl formate ٨
+ethyl formate ^

-- + Specific products only registered for use in Australia. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label. - Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required. - 7.4.2 In the event that feed wheat is exported it must meet the overseas government MRLs.
-Exporters should note that in some countries different import tolerances for feed wheat are applied compared to milling wheat.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

+- + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - \ Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required. - 7.4.2 In the event that feed wheat is exported it must meet the overseas government MRLs.
+Exporters should note that in some countries different MRLs for feed wheat are applied compared to milling wheat.